 The Philippines: Impunity for Killers

 As we continue to defend press freedom and freedom of expression in 2016, join us in paying tribute to the lives of those we have tragicallylost in 2015.

 Help fight for freedom of expression and become a member of CJFE.
 Funds raised through membership and donations support CJFE's critical work, including our Journalists in Distress Fund that provides emergency assistance to journalists whose lives or well-being is in danger.

 SOURCE Canadian Journalists for Free Expression

 Image with caption: "At least 77 journalists and media workers killed in 2015 (CJFE) (CNW Group/Canadian Journalists for Free Expression)".
-Image available at: https://photos.newswire.ca/images/download/20160111_C9772_PHOTO_EN_44600.jpg
+Image available at: http://photos.newswire.ca/images/download/20160111_C9772_PHOTO_EN_44600.jpg

 For further information: